 17 People v.
 Bautista, (1990) 217 Cal.App.3d 1, 7.

-19 See INA 212, endnote 1, above [inadmissible crimes, including crimes of moral turpitude].
+19 See INA 212, endnote 1 above [inadmissible crimes, crimes of moral turpitude Including].

 20 See same.
-See also INA 237, endnote 1, above [deportable crimes, including crimes of moral turpitude].
+See also INA 237, endnote 1 above [deportable crimes, crimes of moral turpitude Including].

-21 See INA 212, endnote 1, above [inadmissible crimes, including crimes of moral turpitude].
+21 See INA 212, endnote 1 above [inadmissible crimes, crimes of moral turpitude Including].

 27 Based on the facts of People v.
 Maestas, endnote 25, above.

 30 Pasadena criminal defense attorney Neil Shouse is the Managing Attorney of Shouse Law Group.
-He is a former Los Angeles County Deputy District Attorney , where he worked on complex, high profile gang, murder, and firearms cases.
-Now, Shouse has turned the inside knowledge he gained as a prosecutor into extraordinary expertise in criminal defense law, including the intersection of criminal and immigration law and thorny legal issues such as crimes of moral turpitude.
-He appears in criminal court defending citizen and non-citizen clients throughout southern California.
+I is a former Los Angeles County Deputy District Attorney , Where have worked on complex, high profile gang, murder, and firearms cases.
+Now, Shouse has turned the inside knowledge as a prosecutor I Gained into extraordinary expertise in criminal defense law, Including the intersection of criminal and immigration law and thorny legal issues: such as crimes of moral turpitude.
+I appears in criminal court defending citizen and non-citizen clients THROUGHOUT southern California.

 32 Same, at 1131.